-18. I consider the area of the proposed site is located where some recreational fishing is likely to occur.
-The locality of the proposed site is not particularly important for recreational fishing, but a little does occur around this area.
+- 18. I consider the area of the proposed site is located where some recreational fishing is likely to occur.
+The locality of the proposed site is not particularly important for recreational fishing, but some does occur around this area.
 Methods used include stationary rod/line fishing from a boat.
-Species which could be caught include kahawai, gurnard and tarakihi.4

-- 19. Information on recreational fishing used in this assessment comes from: - two national interview surveys in the 2011-12 and 2017-18 fishing years (Wynne-Jones et al., 2014, 2019); - three aerial over-flight surveys coupled with boat ramp surveys covering Fisheries Management Area (FMA) 7 over: - o 12 months in 2005-06 (Davey et al., 2008); - o two days in 2014-15 (Hartill, et al., 2015); and - o 12 months in 2015-16 (Hartill, et al., 2017); - Amateur Charter Vessel (ACV) returns.
+Species which could be caught include flounder, snapper, kahawai, gurnard and tarakihi. - 19.
+Information on recreational fishing used in this assessment comes from: - two national interview surveys in the 2011-12 and 2017-18 fishing years (Wynne-Jones et al., 2014, 2019); - three aerial over-flight surveys coupled with boat ramp surveys covering Fisheries Management Area (FMA) 7 over: - o 12 months in 2005-06 (Davey et al., 2008); - o two days in 2014-15 (Hartill, et al., 2015); and - o 12 months in 2015-16 (Hartill, et al., 2017); - Amateur Charter Vessel (ACV) returns.
 Charter fishing must be reported to MPI and reports include location of fishing and catches. - 20.
-Aerial over-flight surveys revealed that rod and hand line fishing from private boats targeting blue cod is the most popular type of fishing in the Outer Queen Charlotte Sound (the survey area encompassing East Bay in this survey), as well as scallops (before the fishery closure) and rock lobster (Davey et al., 2008). - 21.
-Averaged over the two national interview panel surveys in Queen Charlotte Sound (the survey area which includes East Bay in these surveys), those fishing within the Sound caught mostly blue cod (50% of fishing trips), gurnard (11%), scallops (9%), and tarakihi (8%).
-Other species included sea perch, kahawai, snapper and pāketi (spotty) (Wynne-Jones et al., 2014, 2019).
-Scallops appear in these results, since they were popular in East Bay before the current temporary prohibition on scallop take in this area.
-However, even their historic take was still a distant second place to blue cod take. - 22.
+Aerial over-flight surveys revealed that rod and line fishing from boats targeting blue cod is the most popular type of fishing in the Inner Pelorus Sound survey area, as well as snapper, and some rock lobster and gurnard (Davey et al., 2008). - 21.
+Averaged over the two national interview panel surveys in Pelorus Sound (the survey area which includes Māori Bay), those fishing within Pelorus Sound caught mostly blue cod (46%), snapper (15%) kahawai (14%), gurnard (12%) and scallops (7%).
+Other species included tarakihi, barracouta and flounder (Wynne-Jones et al., 2014, 2019).
+Scallops appear in these averages, since they were popular in Pelorus Sound before the current temporary prohibition on scallop take in this area.
+However, it is not clear that recreational scallop fishing used to be particularly important in the Māori Bay area. - 22.
 Aerial surveys of fishing boats show a large number of recreational fishing vessels fish in Queen Charlotte Sound, Croisilles Harbour and some areas in the outer Pelorus Sound.
-As shown in Map 2, fishing intensity is relatively low in Onauku Bay where the proposed site is located
+As shown in Map 2, fishing intensity is relatively low in Māori Bay, where the proposed site is located.
+However, there is relatively intense recreational boat fishing further northeast in Pelorus Sound.

-4 Recreational fishers are not required to report catch or fishing locations.
+&lt;sup>4 Recreational fishers are not required to report catch or fishing locations.
 MPI is therefore unable to estimate an average annual recreational catch or proportion of recreational catch likely to be affected by the proposed aquaculture activities.
 Rather, MPI can only assess the effect of the proposed aquaculture activities on recreational fishing based on qualitative information.

-5 The national survey is designed to give statistically robust estimates at the scale of Fisheries Management Areas (FMAs), not smaller areas.
-The survey has been used to give a rough characterisation of recreational fishing patterns within a single survey strata covering Queen Charlotte Sound.
+&lt;sup>5 The national survey is designed to give statistically robust estimates at the scale of Fisheries Management Areas (FMAs), not smaller areas.
+The survey has been used to give a rough characterisation of recreational fishing patterns within a single survey strata covering Pelorus Sound.

 Map 2.
 Estimated annual intensity of recreational fishing from boats in 2015-16 and actual boat observations from all aerial surveys in the Marlborough Sounds (Davey et al., 2008, Hartill et al., 2017).
-The location of the proposed site in Onauku Bay, East Bay is circled in red.
+The location of the proposed site in Māori Bay, Pelorus Sound is circled in red.